-No. There are 10-year sealed alarms specifically designed for the kitchen with advanced sensors that can tell the difference between cooking smoke and real fire.
+No. There are 10-year sealed alarms specifically designed for the kitchen with

 Why did the law change to require these upgrades?

 The dangerous habit of disabling or removing smoke detectors after an accidental alarm while cooking is a major part of why this new legislation went into effect, so alarm manufacturers considered this issue in the design of 10-year sealed alarms.
 You are very likely to experience less nuisance alarms than you did with your traditional battery alarm.